 Music videos also give you some freedom in what you’re creating as these can be more outlandish without them really seeming outlandish.

 Like music videos, singing, or lip-syncing videos can be a good way of delivering your content in a different form.

-Lip syncing could also be a part of a challenge, and this is something that can really help in increasing your channel/brands relatability.
+Lip syncing could also be a part of a challenge, and this is something that can really help in increasing your channel/brand relatability.